NordicSemiconductor/Android-nRF-Connect/documentation/README.md

 </assert-service>
 ```

 The **assert-service** operation and its child nodes may be used to validate the proper configuration of the device.
-For all assert operations a **expected** attribute may be specified (see above).
+For all assert operations an **expected** attribute may be specified (see above).

-Remember that before you read the characteristic its value is *null* (null is equal to 00+, as on the example above).
+Remember that before you read the characteristic its value is *null* (null is equal to 00+, as on the example above or to an empty string).
 The only exception are the CCCD descriptors for bonded devices.
-When notifications or indications were enabled in the previuos connection the value of the descriptor will not change.
-However, there is no guarantee that that is the real value of the descriptor on the target device unless the **read** operation will be executed.
+When notifications or indications were enabled in the previuos connection the value of the descriptor is saved in application's database and will not change.
+However, there is no guarantee that that is the real value of the descriptor on the target device unless the **read-descriptor** operation will be executed.

 The value may be given in bytes using the **value** attribute, or as a string using **value-string**.